jasonaowen/recurse-faces/README.markdown

 $ REACT_APP_USE_TEST_DATA=true npm run start
 ```

-This option is the quickest way to get started, and it is helpful when doing front end development or testing that does not require updates to the database or calls to the RC API.
-Instead of displaying photos of Recursers, it will show
+This option is the quickest way to get started, and
+it is helpful when doing front end development or
+testing that does not require updates to the database
+or calls to the RC API.
+Instead of displaying photos of
-photos and names of flowers:
+Recursers, it will show photos and names of flowers:

 <img src="./screenshots/test_data.png?raw=true" alt="Test Data Guess" width="400"/>

-### Back End with the RC API
+### Start the Back End with the RC API
 The Python server is a Flask app
 that serves the index page and the JavaScript,
 handles the OAuth login process,